A crazy cocktail of denial, anger, grief and complete loss of self-esteem.

 Believe me when I tell you that you can’t survive this crisis alone, without professional help.
 I tried to do that and made all the possible mistakes.

-It has cost me less than one marriage counseling session so it was well worth it to me.
 My marriage has survived his affair and so can yours.

 Just take the first step and get help today, before it’s too late.